Kkkkkiki/Webscraper-/README.md

 # Company Information WebScraper

+Herro!
-An advanced web scraping system that extracts comprehensive company information from corporate websites using AI-powered content analysis.
+This is an advanced web scraping system that extracts comprehensive company information from corporate websites using AI-powered content analysis.
 Built with Python, featuring async processing, multi-language support, and LLM integration for intelligent data extraction.

 ## 🚀 Key Features